Chapter 9: Mathematics in High School, Grades Nine and Ten

 We need to see end results more quickly and be able to visualize the learning.
 My students don’t need to get bogged down in hand graphing.
 Geogebra is another free tool that is particularly useful for angles and relationships.
 Like Desmos, students are able to experience the dynamic properties in math.
 These tools have allowed students to see math in new and powerful ways.
 Technology doesn’t replace analog but rather enhances the understanding and power of discovery for my students.

 I really appreciate incorporating high quality tools that are free and available to all.
 I also really see value in tools that support all learners.
-For example, I think tools, such as Google Apps and Pear Deck [a formative assessment platform], are great because of the immersive reader or translation capabilities, making text and images larger and more.
+For example, I think tools, such as Google Apps and Pear Deck (a formative assessment platform), are great because of the immersive reader or translation capabilities, making text and images larger and more.

 I think tools that provide teachers with high-quality and real-time data and feedback on their students are important, too.
 Nearpod is a great formative assessment platform that provides teachers insight into what their students are thinking about, learning, or needing is useful.
 A recent Nearpod focused on special right triangles.
 Teachers know how to create content, but we need to continue to develop ways for all learners to engage in the content.
 We’re not spending a lot of money on paper and copies any longer, so let’s keep investing in technology and our students.

-Communicating Stories with Data Modeling with functions The shape of distributions
+Reasoning with Data Modeling with functions The shape of distributions

-Communicating Stories with Data Comparing models Geospatial data
+Reasoning with Data Comparing models Geospatial data

-Communicating Stories with Data Variability Probability modeling
+Reasoning with Data Variability Probability modeling

 Exploring Changing Quantities Modeling with functions The shape of distributions